 Based in the Mount Royal University in Calgary, the Studio offers facilitation services to create social change in communities.
 “When we started working together, we really took a systems approach to the situation at Crowsnest Pass,” says Studio Director Lena Soots.
 “We were really interested in not only solving a problem with one solution, but actually taking a systems lens to it and trying to understand it on a deeper level.”

-The Studio helped to implement a Social Innovation Lab within the community.
+With the generous financial support from the Community Foundation of Lethbridge and Southwestern Alberta, the municipality of the Crowsnest Pass, and the local schools, the Studio helped to implement a social innovation lab within the community.
 Labs are processes in which multiple stakeholders are brought together to add different perspectives to the table so that they can deeply understand what the challenge really is.

 “We wanted to name it, to articulate it in a way in which we could start to put the bounds on the system that we’re trying to understand, so that we know what we’re mapping and who to invite into the process,” explains Lena.